 Black Summer is a zombie horror drama that is set in the same universe as SyFy's now cancelled show, Z Nation.
 Created by John Hyams and Karl Schaefer, this series is an expansion to that storyline — a prequel that promises to give a much richer backstory to how it all began.

-Z Nation in its own merits tried to reinvent the genre by having a lot less serious tone, sometimes overly campy, perfectly establishing its own identity in comparison to its bigger and more popular brother, AMC's The Walking Dead
+Z Nation in its own merits tried to reinvent the genre by having a lot less serious tone, sometimes overly campy, perfectly establishing its own identity in comparison to its bigger and more popular brother, AMC's The Walking Dead.

-In this Hyams and Schaefer's prequel, the show strips out the quirkiness of its original and went for the more serious take that I would personally say looked and feels like a prologue to The Walking Dead rather that Z Nation (looking at you Fear of the Walking Dead).
+In this Hyams and Schaefer's prequel, the show strips out the quirkiness of its original and went for the more serious take that I would personally say looked and feels like a prologue to

 Rose (Jaimie King) was separated from her daughter when the military were conducting their quarantine operations on their neighborhood, possibly due to the uncontrollable outbreak that reanimates the dead.
 Somewhere along the way, she met Spears (Justin Chu Cray), a military personnel that promises to accompany her in finding her daughter that was transported, to the stadium, together with the other survivors.